opensearch-project/data-prepper/data-prepper-plugins/opensearch/security.md

 ### Fine-Grained Access Control (FGAC) in Amazon Elasticsearch Service

-The Elasticsearch sink creates an [Index State Management (ISM)](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) policy for Trace Analytics indices but Amazon Elasticsearch Service allows only the `master user` to create an ISM policy.
+The OpenSearch sink creates an [Index State Management (ISM)](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/) policy for Trace Analytics indices but Amazon Elasticsearch Service allows only the `master user` to create an ISM policy.
 So,

  * If you use IAM for your master user in FGAC domain, configure the sink as below,

   ```
   sink:
-      elasticsearch:
+      opensearch:
         hosts: ["https://your-fgac-amazon-elasticssearch-service-endpoint"]
         aws_sigv4: true
   ```